 Unitil - Unitil opposes this proposed revision for several reasons.
 First, the Department has long deferred to the judgment and expertise of regulated utility companies when it comes to operating and maintaining their systems safely and reliably.
 Boston Gas Company and Colonial Gas Company, D.P.U.
 13-78, at 13 (2014) (“The Department reiterates that it. . .will not substitute its judgment for that of a utility manager as to how best to fulfill service obligations to operate its system safely and reliably.”); Boston Gas Company, Essex Gas Company, and Colonial Gas Company, D.P.U.
 10-55, at 128-129 (2010) (“The Department will not substitute its judgment for utility management’s job as to how best to meet and fulfill its service obligations to maintain and operate its system consistent with safety, reliability and other considerations.”).
 The Department defers to the judgment of regulated utility companies because they have the most knowledge about their customers and their infrastructure.
 See Investigation by the Department of Public Utilities on its own Motion into Distributed Generation Interconnection, D.P.U.
 11-11-E at 15 (March 13, 2013).
-The model proposed by LEAN/NCLC would empower a third-party to substitute its judgment for the seasoned expertise and informed judgment of the utility companies.
+The model proposed by LEAN, NCLC would empower a third-party to substitute its judgment for the seasoned expertise and informed judgment of the utility companies.
 Planning should not be done by an external third-party that bears no safety, reliability, financial, customer service, legal, or regulatory risk associated with owning and operating a utility system.
 Second, if utility investment decisions are guided by a third-party entity the Department’s prudence reviews of capital investments would be encumbered and the regulatory compact would be undermined.
 See Bay State Gas Company, D.T.E.
 05-27, at 39 (2005) (“Endorsing a specific method of replacing a utility’s unprotected steel infrastructure would not only limit the utility management’s operational flexibility, but also could encumber the Department’s future prudence reviews.
 Accordingly, the Department will not direct a specific approach and will defer to the Company’s management judgment to choose the appropriate approach for the replacement of its unprotected steel infrastructure, taking into account the paramountcy of public safety and the goals of efficiency and reasonable cost.”); NSTAR Electric Company and Western Massachusetts Electric Company, D.P.U.
 17-05, at 88-89 (Nov.
 30, 2017) (“The Department has found that decisions regarding the level and types of capital investment to be made by a company rest, in large part, with company management.
 The Department also has recognized that distribution companies have full discretion to exercise judgement in maintaining the safety and reliability of their distribution system.”).

 Note of Abstention: The Attorney General’s Office withholds support until there is clarification of what an “independent assessment” entails.

-Comment: HEET - Allowing decommissioning is a great addition.
-However, what is the difference between targeted decommission and decommissioning?
-It seems the pipe should not be decommissioned without being targeted.
-In terms of the independent assessment, there are not many experts outside of the gas industry that can handle this kind of analysis.
-Additionally this decommissioning will greatly impact the local electric grid since those buildings will then have to meet all their heating needs with electricity.
-Thus, HEET suggests requiring the creation of an integrated electric and gas utility plan that is street-segment based and phased.
-With this sort of detailed plan, we can move from a lofty goal to an enactable set of actions that minimize disruption and cost.

 Requires identification of leak-prone pipes and prioritization as follows: